taniagmangolini/openai-chatgpt/README.md

 # Prompt Engineering with Python and OpenAI API

+Studies related to the book OpenAI GPT For Python Developers (Aymen El Amri).

 ## Prompt engineering techniques

 OpenAI GPT For Python Developers (Aymen El Amri), by Packt Publishing.